mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Best practice is to use a combination of web identity federation with the AWS Security Token Service (AWS STS) to issue temporary keys taht expire after a short period.

+### Amazon Simple Queue Service (Amazon SQS)

+- Fast, reliable, scalable, and fully managed.
+- Simple and cost effective.
+- Decople the componetns of a cloud application.
+- It's basically a buffer between t he app components that receive data and those components that process the data.
+- Amazon SQS ensures delivery of each message at lease once and supports multiple readears and writers interacting with the same queue.
+- It doesn't guarantee FIFO delivery of mesages.
+If you need the order be preserved ,you can place sequncencing info in each message and recorder them after retrieving.

+#### Message Lifecycle

+1. Component1 sends message A to a queue, and the mesage is **redundantly distributed** across the Amazon SQS servers.
+2. When component2 is ready to process a message, it retrives mesages from teh queue, the Message A is returned.
+While Message A is being processed, it remains in the queue and is not returned to subsequently receive requests for the duration of the visibility timeout.
+3. Component 2 deletes message A from the queue to prevent the message from being received and processed again after the visibility timeout expires.

+#### Delay Queues and Visibility Timeouts

+- Delay queues allow you to postpone the delivery of new messages in a queue for a specific number of seconds.
+- Create a Delay Queues.
+Default delay is 0
+- turn a existing queue into a delay queue `SetQueueAttributes`
+- When a message is in the queue but is neither delayed nor in a visibility timeout, it is considered to be “**in flight**.”

+#### Queue and Message Identifiers

+Amazon SQS uses three identifiers: queue URLs, message IDs, and receipt handles.

+1. a queue name that is unique within the scope of all of your queues.
+2. Amazon SQS assigns each message a unique ID that it returns to you in the SendMessage response.
+This identifier is useful for identifying messages.
+The maximum length of a message ID is 100 characters.
+3. Each time you receive a message from a queue, you receive a receipt handle for that message.
+    - The handle is associated with the **act of receiving the message, not with the message itself**.
+    - to delete the message or to change the message visibility, you must provide the receipt handle and not the message ID.
+    - This means you must always receive a message before you can delete it (that is, you can’t put a message into the queue and then recall it).
+    - The maximum length of a receipt handle is 1,024 characters.

+#### Message Attributes

+- Amazon SQS provides support for message attributes.
+- Message attributes allow you to provide structured metadata items (such as timestamps, geospatial data, signatures, and identifiers) about the message.
+- Message attributes are optional and separate from, but sent along with, the message body.
+- Each message can have up to 10 attributes.

+#### Long Polling

+With long polling, you send a WaitTimeSeconds argument to ReceiveMessage of up to 20 seconds.
+If there is no message in the queue, then the call will wait up to WaitTimeSeconds for a message to appear before returning.
+If a message appears before the time expires, the call will return the message right away.
+Long polling drastically reduces the amount of load on your client.

+If your code makes periodic calls to the queue, this pattern is sufficient.
+If your SQS client is just a loop that repeatedly checks for new messages, however, then this pattern becomes problematic, as the constant calls to ReceiveMessage burn CPU cycles and tie up a thread.

+#### Dead Letter Queues

+It's a queue that other (source) queues can target to send messages that for some reason could not be successfully processed.

+A primary benefit of using a dead letter queue is the ability to sideline and isolate the unsuccessfully processed messages.
+You can then analyze any messages sent to the dead letter queue to try to determine the cause of failure.

+#### Access Control

+Amazon SQS Access Control allows you to assign policies to queues that grant specific interactions to other accounts without that account having to assume IAM roles from your account.
 ## References

 - [AWS Certified Solutions Architect Official Study Guide: Associate Exam](https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558)